 Less Worry About Your Future

 As your investments grow over the years, they should help ease your mind about your future financial situation.
 Any wise investment should be able to provide you with a substantial income in your old age so that you don’t have to resort to relying on family, living on welfare, or depending on Social Security to get by (if it still exists at all by then).

 A wise investment should also provide you a measure of freedom that you otherwise wouldn’t have if you had never saved your money in the first place.

 Do you want to live on the beach when you retire?
 Travel the world?
-Spoil the grandkids rotten?
+Leave generational wealth to your kids and grandkids?
 Investing your money consistently and letting it grow using the power of compound interest will let you gain the freedom to live the life you want.

 Invest Wisely by Avoiding Taxes